Back to Blog

 $5.99 billion went into AI agent companies in 2025 alone.
 Insurance was one of the fastest-growing verticals.
 AI deployments in insurance grew 87% year over year, and one in five deployments in Q4 2025 was “agentic” — meaning the AI doesn't just recommend actions, it takes them.

 The performance gap is what should worry you.
 AI-native brokerages process 33 to 50 times the volume per employee.
-MGT, an AI-native MGA, generates $3M in annual revenue per employee — your industry average is $200K-$400K.
-Coterie binds in 60 seconds.
+MGT, an AI-native MGA, generates $3M in annual revenue per employee — your industry average is $200K–$400K.
 Voice AI eliminates missed calls entirely — and 85% of missed calls to insurance agencies never call back, each representing $1,547 in lost premium on average.

 But here's the kicker.
 Only 7% of insurers have successfully scaled AI across their organizations.
 Seven percent.
 The other 93% are still running pilots, forming committees, or doing nothing at all.